Shooting poses Virginia governor’s first test since scandal

 On Saturday, Northam attended a vigil at a church where he told those gathered that “God is in control.”
 He visited a hospital to meet with survivors and thank doctors and staff.

-In broadcast interviews with national media, Northam stressed the need for action to prevent deadly similar shootings.
+In broadcast interviews with national media, Northam stressed the need for action to prevent similar deadly shootings.

 “We lost 12 lives yesterday.
 If you look at the commonwealth of Virginia, we lost over 900 lives over the past two years to gun violence, gun-related accidents,” Northam said on CNN.
 “So I will make decisions in the upcoming days but we need to look at our laws: are they safe, do they keep people protected in the Commonwealth of Virginia?”